Actions and Detail Panel

 This exhibition draws on the work of Hearing the Voice, a large interdisciplinary study of voice-hearing based at Durham University and funded by the Wellcome Trust.

-Hearing Voices: suffering, inspiration and the everyday is installed at Palace Green Library from 5 November 2016 to 25 February 2017.
+Hearing Voices: suffering, inspiration and the everyday will be installed at Palace Green Library from 5 November 2016 to 26 February 2017.